openrisc/openrisc.github.io/_proposals/lfsf.md

 if (X & un)
   raise INVALID_OPERAND exception

+For Double operations opc is is (opc 0x10)

 </pre>

 The hardware that produces the existing comparisons must be able to produce all of the proper intermediate conditions.
 It's merely a matter of exposing all of the conditions we need to be able to test in order to implement `<math.h>` properly.